surajrao2003/surajrao2003/README.md

 # 💫 About Me:
 Hi there!
-I’m Suraj Rao, a tech enthusiast who enjoys solving complex problems with well-thought-out algorithms, often with a good cup of tea. ☕
+I’m Suraj Rao, a passionate tech engineer who enjoys solving complex problems with well-thought-out algorithms, often with a good cup of tea ☕

 I currently work as an AI researcher at **IIT Delhi Vision and Graphics Lab**.